 Tony’s focus was to keep studying Gracie Jiu-Jitsu and he learnt as much as he could.
 As the year 2000 came and went, Tony kept travelling around the world following his passion for traditional martial arts & was privileged to have studied martial arts from many of the best trainers in the world.
 Some of the main gyms he trained in were Adam Watt’s Muay Thai in Manly, Vos gym in Amsterdam, Sitpholek gym in Thailand, Paulo Guimaraes in Bondi Beach, Al Stankie boxing in Los Angeles, Wajyutsu Keisyukai in Tokyo, Seidokaikan Karate in Osaka, Roberto Duran boxing in Panama, Master Toddy in Las Vegas, Jeff Fenech in Sydney, Carlson Gracie gym in Rio, Eddie Mills at Shark Tank in California, Sean Canova in Orange County, Kings MMA in Huntington Beach, and Sifu Chan Chuk Fai at the Jin Wu Koon Academy in Chinatown, Sydney.

-Tony then departed Australia and flew to California a week after his Wayne Parr fight and was in California when he got a phone call from Terry Trebilcock asking him if wanted to fight in New Mexico vs. Tony 'Kryptonite' Lopez, a 6'4 KOTC heavyweight world champion who had just ko'ed UFC fighter Kyle Kingsbury 4 weeks earlier in the 1st round.
-Tony accepted the fight and defeated Lopez by unanimous decision.
+Tony then departed Australia and flew to California a week after his Wayne Parr fight because he got a phone call from Terry Trebilcock asking him if he wanted to live and train in America for the rest of the year and then take on a heavy weight in New Mexico vs. Tony 'Kryptonite' Lopez, a 6'4 KOTC heavyweight world champion who had just ko'ed UFC fighter Kyle Kingsbury 4 weeks earlier in the 1st round.
+Tony accepted the fight and defeated Lopez by unanimous decision on October 13, 2007.

 In 2008, King of the Cage signed a TV deal with Mark Burnett and MTV to create 'Bully Beatdown'.
 The show was a tremendous success.
 It featured several world champions such as UFC heavyweight world champion Andrei Arlovski and strike-force world champion Jake shields.
 The show was and still is being viewed in over 100 different countries worldwide.
 Tony’s episode was the first "Bully Beatdown" episode to be aired worldwide and received amazing ratings.
 On the first day it aired, over 1.2 million people viewed it in America alone.
 Tony recorded a 2nd episode for season two which was an even greater success at 1.4 million views in America in its first airing.